Doom is a sci-fi horror first-person shooter developed and published by id for the PC (running MS-DOS) on December 10, 1993.

 |Damage: 20 per cell|

-The fastest firing weapon in the game, this weapon is very powerful and effective against whatever it is you may encounter.
+The fastest firing weapon in the game, this weapon is very powerful and effective against whatever it is the Doom marine may encounter.
 The plasma rifle is one of two weapons to utilize cells as its ammunition.

 |Damage: 1000 per blast, 40 cells expended|